MARGIN: Uncovering Deep Neural Networks using Graph Signal Analysis: Case Studies

 An increasingly important problem in real-world applications is concerned with the quality of labels in supervisory tasks.
 Since the presence of noisy labels can impact model learning, recent approaches attempt to compensate by perturbing the labels of samples that are determined to be high-risk of being corrupted, or when possible have annotators check the labels of those high-risk samples.
 In this section, we propose to employ MARGIN to recover incorrectly labeled samples.
 In particular, we consider a binary classification task, where we assume $\beta$\% of the labels are randomly flipped in each class.
 In order to identify samples which were incorrectly labeled, we select samples with the highest MARGIN score, followed by simulating a human user correcting the labels for the top $K$ samples.
 Ideally, we would like $K$, the number of samples checked by the user, to be as small as possible.

-\textbf{Formulation:} Similar to Case Study I, the entire dataset is used to define the domain and a user-defined metric is used to construct the graph.
+\textbf{Formulation:} Similar to Case Study I, the entire dataset is used to define the domain.
 Since we expect the flips to be random, we hypothesize that they will occur in regions where the labels of corrupted samples are different from their neighbors.
 Instead of directly using the label at each node as the explanation function, we believe a more smoothly varying function will allow us to extract regions of high frequency changes more robustly.
 As a result, we propose to measure the level of \emph{distrust} at a given node, by measuring how many of its neighbors disagree with its label: where $L(j,i)$ is $1$ only if nodes $j$ and $i$ share the same label; $|.|$ denotes the cardinality of a set.